PGL50/MechaCar_Statistical_Analysis/README.md

 ![Lot summary](/Resources/lot_summary.png)

-- Below is the box plot by Lot to show how different the variance is by lot even though the mean PSI is very similar.
+- Below are the box plots by Lot to show how different the variance is by lot even though the mean PSI is very similar.
 Lot 3 clearly has a lot of variability in the coil PSI.

 <br/>